s3h4n/DL-Sorter/README.md

 ### Customization

 You can customize the script by adding or modifying file types and their corresponding paths.
-Edit Edit `structure.json` file to include your preferred file types and destinations.
+Edit `structure.json` file to include your preferred file types and destinations.

 ```JSON
 {